New Zealand–Philippines relations: Economic relations

 New Zealand's total exports to the Philippines in 2010 amounted to about US$475 million representing a 30% increase from 2009 making the Philippines one of their major export market.

 Philippine Foreign Affairs Secretary Albert del Rosario made a two-day official visit to New Zealand upon the invitation of Foreign Minister Murray McCully.
 The Secretary noted the increasing business activities between the Philippines and New Zealand as more companies in both countries explore and engage in business and investment opportunities in the dairy, information technology, geothermal and other sectors.

-State visit
+State visits

 In October 2012, President Benigno Aquino III made a state visit to New Zealand.
 He witnessed the signing of three bilateral agreements meant to further strengthen diplomatic relations between Manila and Wellington.
 The signing followed a bilateral meeting between President Aquino and Prime Minister John Key, both held at the Parliament Building.
 The accords deal with a reciprocal working holiday scheme, defense cooperation and geothermal energy.

+In April 2024, Prime Minister Christopher Luxon paid an official visit to the Philippines as part of a "very deliberate" foreign policy reset meant to shore up Southeast Asia's strategic and commercial importance to New Zealand.
+Luxon along with Filipino-New Zealander MP Paulo Garcia met with President Bongbong Marcos to discuss bilateral defence, trade, people-to-people, and climate cooperation.
+Luxon and Marcos agreed to upgrade the bilateral relationship to a "comprehensive partnership" by 2026.
+They also committed to finalizing a visiting forces agreement, which was eventually signed in April 2025.